 Important collaboratos have been musicians like Miguel Pérez Iñesta, Leslie Leytham, Dustin Donahue, Rachel Beetz and Sam Yulsman, video artist Monica Duncan, stage designer Claudia Doderer and writer Göksu Kunak/Gucci Chunk.
 My works have been performed by ensembles and performers from the Zafraan Ensemble (Berlin), International Contemporary Ensemble (New York), Schallfeld Ensemble (Graz), Kammerensemble Neue Musik (Berlin) and others.
 The opera installation PARADISE was premiered at musikprotokoll / steirischer herbst 2016.

 I have studied composition with Beat Furrer at the University of Music and Performing Arts in Frankfurt/Main (2005–09, 2012) as well as with Roger Reynolds at the University of California San Diego (2009–11).
+I'm currently pursuing a doctorate at Columbia University in New York with George E. Lewis.
 I was born 1986 and grew up in a small village in the Bavarian Forest.